os717/twitter_trading_app/README.md

 Hi , thanks for stopping by!

-This is an application we built at a fin-tech hackathon we attended at Macquaire back in April.
+This is an application we built at a fin-tech hackathon we attended at Macquaire back in April - where we came second (yayy!!)

 The app scans Twitter and analyses word segments across the platform to predict stock market changes in selected S&P500 companies.